Is University Worth It? (Degree ROI Simulator)

 📋 Purpose

 This simulator helps UK students, parents, and career switchers stress-test whether a degree pays off financially.
-It models subject-level earnings, Russell Group effects, regional salary differences, and UK Plan 2 loan repayments to reveal break-even years and lifetime net gain.
+It models subject-level earnings, Russell Group effects, regional salary differences, and UK student loan repayments (Plan 1/2/5) to reveal break-even years and lifetime net gain.

 ⚙️ How It Works